dionyziz/ting/etc/spec/SPECIFICATION.md

 exchanged directly between two people and can only be viewed by these people.
 Channels and privates are collectively referred to as conversations.

+Ting is a website that works both on desktop and on mobile.

 Ting consists of two screens: The login screen and the chat screen.
 These are described below.
 When the user enters the URL ting.gr on their browser, they are taken to the Login screen.
 If they enter www.ting.gr, they are redirected